 designed: 2013 by ramzi makram-ebeid

-Keeping that in mind, Ice Cairo wanted a professional looking space that is still fun & lively, and on a small budget.
-Their office being an architectural jewel in the middle of downtown Cairo made that quite easy.
+This project was about converting a century old apartment into a hub for innovators and change makers.
+With a desire to develop positive and sustainable change through the invention, production and spreading of green technologies, Ice Cairo wanted a professional looking space that would be fun and lively, yet done on a small budget.
+Their space being an architectural jewel in the middle of Downtown Cairo made that quite easy.

-Working alongside Ice Cairo’s uber talented design team, mainly Salma Adel (product designer, graphic designer and space host) and Tobias Mathes (product designer), we were able to create a space that embodied all that Ice Cairo had asked for.
-My first team project since design school proved to be a blast.
+Working alongside Ice Cairo’s uber talented design team, Salma Adel (product designer, graphic designer and space host) and Tobias Mathes (product designer), we were able to create a space that embodied all that Ice Cairo had asked for.
+My first team project since design school was proving to be a blast.

-First and foremost, we agreed that the space was to be renovated and updated, i.e. we bring back the original designs and anything we add is minimal (does not take away from the gorgeous flat) and functional.
+We agreed that the space was to be renovated and updated, i.e. we bring back the original designs and only make minimal, functional additions.
 Working with a renovation expert, Eng.
 Abdel Hamid Salah, we were able to clean and restore a good deal of the space.
-For example, the previous renter had covered the exquisite original mosaic entrance, hallway and kitchen flooring with hideous grey vinyl tiles.
-Eng.
-Abdel Hamid’s team successfully removed the ugly and restored the beautiful flooring below.
+For example, the original and exquisite mosaic entrance, hallway and kitchen.

-We also wanted to give each room a unique feel.
-Hence, each room is painted in a different way, a fun and very affordable way to add character to any space.
+Looking to give every room a unique feel and character, each one is painted in a different, playful and affordable way.
 My personal favorite is the room with the fireplace.
-This room has the most intricate details, so we made the cornice, doors, door frames and baseboard all green to highlight that fact.
+This room had the most intricate details, so we made the cornice, doors, door frames and baseboard all green to highlight them.
 The fireplace was originally a dark gloomy brown, so we decided to lighten it up as the old color didn’t work with our color scheme.